purplepotion/Enterprise-Social-Distancing-App/README.md

 ### Roadmap
 * **Set Your Social Distance** -  High risk users can set thier social distance 'radious' to be more sensitive that the local health authorities recommended distance, so that they are notified for 'Too Close' app users sooner.
 * **Data Storage for Employers** - Options could be added for users to opt in to sending location data for sessions that occured at the workplace if users wanted to contribute to mapping areas in the workplace where social distancing is not possible, per session.
-* **IOS Version** - IOS version is built, and we are working to get this through the Apple Play store now.
+* **IOS Version** - IOS version is also being built, and we are working to get this through the Apple Play store now.
 Contact us if you would like a download to test.

 # Possible Future Versions
 ## Add Contact Tracing